pitrak1/project-bootstrap-addon-godot/README.md

 - The script should extend the `State.gd` file in this repository.
 - Your root node should have at least three children:
 	- A CanvasLayer called `UICanvasLayer`
-	- A Label called `LoadingLabel` as a child of the `UICanvasLayer`
+	- A Label called `LoadingIndicator` as a child of the `UICanvasLayer`
 	- A Camera2D called `Camera2D`
 	- Note: The way to use this system is to create everything you want to move with the camera (UI elements) as Control nodes and as children of the `UICanvasLayer` node, and anything you do not want to move with the camera (game elements) as Node2D nodes and not as children of the `UICanvasLayer` node.
-Additionally, the base `State` script will show and hide the `LoadingLabel` as appropriate based on network requests.
+Additionally, the base `State` script will show and hide the `LoadingIndicator` as appropriate based on network requests.

 If states are defined this way, client networking works as follows:
 - `send_network_command` will send a request to the server, with the first argument being the command name and the second argument being an object where you can put data that may be required on the server side.
 - `<command_name>_response` will be called when a server response is sent for a particular command, with the first argument being the data returned from the server.
 A good convention is to at least have a `status` key in that object.
-- The `LoadingLabel` will be shown once a request is sent and hidden again once the request completes.
+- The `LoadingIndicator` will be shown once a request is sent and hidden again once the request completes.
 - If the state needs to respond to a particular command from the server initiated by another client (for instance, another player joining the lobby), the same methodology should be used.
 A server command of a certain name will be sent to all clients, and a client should have the `<command_name>_response` method defined.

 #### Server Side